zzzprojects/docs/dapper-plus.net/pages/documentations/mapping.md

 - **AutoMap:** Forces auto-mapping even if you have already started manual mapping.

 This method of mapping provides extensive control over how your data is transferred to and from the database, ensuring that all operations are executed precisely as intended.

+### Do you have to fluently map your entity every time or only once?

+The answer fully depends on how you use the [Dapper Plus Context](https://dapper-plus.net/dapper-plus-context), but in all cases, you map only once for a specific instance of the context:

+-   **Global Context:** You fluently map your entity only once, usually during your application startup.
+-   **Instance Context:** You fluently map your entity every time you create a new context.
+-   **Inheritance Context:** You fluently map your entity every time you create a new context.

 ## Conclusion